GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/adfs/README.md

 In addition to this, we also include a Powershell script that facilitates the configuration required for Anthos when authenticating users with AD FS as IdP.

-The diagram below depicts the architecture of the example:
+The diagram below depicts the architecture of the blueprint:

 ![Architecture](architecture.png)

-## Running the example
+## Running the blueprint

 Clone this repository or [open it in cloud shell](https://ssh.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https%3A%2F%2Fgithub.com%2Fterraform-google-modules%2Fcloud-foundation-fabric&cloudshell_print=cloud-shell-readme.txt&cloudshell_working_dir=blueprints%2Fcloud-operations%2Fadfs), then go through the following steps to create resources: